ankane/dbx/README.md

 devtools::install_github("ankane/dbx")
 ```

-When times are retrieved, they are converted to the time zone in `Sys.timezone()`.
+When times are retrieved, they are converted your local time zone.
 The exceptions are RSQLite and RMySQL, where date and time columns are returned as character vectors in UTC. *For this reason, we recommend installing RMariaDB instead for MySQL.*

 You can manually typecast date columns with: